akset8/FBGroupDown/README.md

 Voila!Done, now you should see a like button on your browser bar , click it to use the extension.

-PS : There might be multiple copies of the files downloader (not more than 2) due to some existing bugs
+PS : There might be multiple copies of the files downloader (not more than 2) due to some existing bugs PPS : The source is everything in here except the .crx and .pem files (they are the packaged files created by chrome extension manager)